pubudu91/global.hackathon/Teams/semiKolan/ABOUT.md

 # Welcome to team SemiKolan's About Page...
 ##
-### All the team members in our team are undergraduates at University of Moratuwa
+### We are a group of undergraduates studying at the Department of Computer Science and Engineering at University of Moratuwa

 This is our page
 ================

-Welcome to  semiKolan's ABOUT page.
+Welcome!
-We are a group of passionate programmers from the beautiful island Sri Lanka.
-And we <3 hackathons.
+We are SemiKolan and we are a group of passionate programmers from the beautiful island Sri Lanka who just put their name in just about every hackathon we come across! xP Can't hepl it..
+We just <3 hackathons xD